booo/node-bitcoin-p2p/doc/bitcoinjs.md

 ## DESCRIPTION

-bitcoinjs is a part of node-bitcoin-p2p and serves as the general purpose commandline tool for the BitcoinJS ecosystem.
+bitcoinjs is the command line toold for bitcoinjs-server.
 It's made up of modules, similar to the way git or npm are set up.

-It's main job at the moment is running and controlling node-bitcoin-p2p's daemon.
+It's main job at the moment is running and controlling the bitcoinjs-server daemon.

 ## USAGE